Clicky

 Cleaning the seats and other soft parts requires more steps that I cover here.

-The video below not only shows a Sea-Doo getting washed, but also what to do for after-care riding in saltwater.
+The video below not only shows a Sea-Doo getting washed, but also what to do on after-care riding in saltwater:

-Regular non-shiny plastic parts on your PWC are easy to take care of, but if you come across anything that is shiny, glossy, or even worse, black-gloss, you know the trouble it is.
+Regular non-shiny plastic parts on your PWC are easy to take care of, but if you come across anything that is shiny, glossy, or even worse, “black-gloss”, it’s going to be a battle.

 If you wipe down a shiny black trim piece, you will scratch it, it’s that simple.
 You need to use a microfiber rag that doesn’t have anything in it.
 Even then, you’ll get micro-scratches.